Signiant/azure-instance-auditor/README.md

 For additional control, the audit.py script can also take in client id/secret/tenant id. the credentials must be corresponding with the environment (dev/prod)

 optional arguments:  \
  -h, --help                      show this help message and exit\
---client-id           (if chose to input manually/do not need the CRED_FILE flag)\
+ --client-id CLIENT_ID           (if chose to input manually/do not need the CRED_FILE flag)\
---client-secret       (if chose to input manually/do not need the CRED_FILE flag)\
+ --client-secret CLIENT_SECRET   (if chose to input manually/do not need the CRED_FILE flag)\
---tenant-id           (if chose to input manually/do not need the CRED_FILE flag)\
+ --tenant-id TENANT_ID           (if chose to input manually/do not need the CRED_FILE flag)\
  --env ENV                       azure environment (prod or dev). \
  --cred-file CRED_FILE           credential file. \
  --verbose                       verbose output.

 **Examples:**